 Coronaviruses (or more specifically viruses in the Coronaviridae) include the common cold but some can be lethal.
+They are RNA viruses.
 In 2003 there was an outbreak of SARS-CoV that results in SARS (Severe Acute Respiratory Syndrome).
 Looking back at that 2003 SARS outbreak, we see that it killed 774 of the 8,098 people infected.
-In 2018, research showed that a pool of variant SARS virus existed in horseshoe bats in China.
-It is very likely that this variant mutated in an intermediate species and here it is considered that civet cats were the probable intermediate.
+In 2018, research showed that a pool of variant SARS viruses existed in horseshoe bats in China.
+It is very likely that this variant mutated in an intermediate species and here it is considered that civet cats, or pangolins, were the probable intermediate.
 The virus responsible for the current (2020) outbreak is similar to SARS.

 In 2013 there was an outbreak of MERS (Middle East Respiratory Syndrome) coronavirus (MERS-nCV) resulting in 2,494 cases, of which 858 died.
 The MERS disease, from MERS-nCV, was more lethal than SARS but less infectious.

-The new coronavirus is called 2019-nCoV or SARS-CoV-2 that can result in a disease COVID-19 (COronaVIrus Disease-(20)19).
+The new coronavirus is called 2019-nCoV or SARS-CoV-2 that can result in a disease CoVID-19 (COronaVirus Infectious Disease-(20)19).
 'Can result' because some infected are asymptomatic: they do not go on to exhibit the disease but can spread it.
-To be clear, the International Committee on Taxonomy of Viruses has officially named the virus SARS-CoV-2 and the World Health Organisation has termed the resulting disease COVID-19.
-So far, the closest match to the new Coronavirus, SARS-CoV-2, has been found in a bat in Chinas Yunnan province.
+To be clear, the International Committee on Taxonomy of Viruses has officially named the virus SARS-CoV-2 and the World Health Organisation has termed the resulting disease CoVID-19.
+So far, the closest match to the new coronavirus, SARS-CoV-2, has been found in a bat in China’s Yunnan province.
 This variant from bats is also thought to have mutated in an intermediate species.
-Here the pangolin is considered a possibility as a smuggled pangolin was found to have been infected with a coronavirus whose receptor-binding domain's (RBD the protruding bits of the virus that lock on to proteins on the surface of human cells) genome within the virus' genetic code had a 99% genetic match to the corresponding part of SARS-CoV-2.
+Here the pangolin is considered a possibility as a smuggled pangolin was found to have been infected with a coronavirus whose receptor-binding domain's (RBD – the protruding bits of the virus' spike proteins that lock on to proteins on the surface of human cells) genome within the virus' genetic code had a 99% genetic match to the corresponding part of SARS-CoV-2.
 However, this is not to say that there is a 99% match with the virus' whole genome.
 So the jury is still out as to the intermediate species.